mdejw/plutoplus/README.md

 # Pluto+
 The repo maintain the firmware of Pluto+.
 Pluto+ is a software-defined radio platform that supports 2TX 2RX, supports Gigabit Ethernet and Micro SD card.
 The design inherited from the well-known ADI ADALM-PLUTO with several improvements.

+# My modifications:
+- patches for pluto fw 0.35
+- env variables to build on my system (this is not a reference system - as stated on adalm-pluto, so may not work as intended)
+- minor updates for this manual (fixed dfu linux update example)
+- Note that I've update my PLUTOPLUS via DFU with this firmware.

+Note: you use it on your own risk.

 [TOC]

 ## Specification